akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Administrators and Class Manager have write access to all learnings' data.
 - Logged-in users can see all learnings given the cohort ID.
-- `list.learnings_public`: Non-logged-in users can only see active and published learnings given the cohort ID.
+- `list.learnings_public`: Non-logged-in users can only see active learnings given the cohort ID.

 ### Materials 📖